-Transforming business processes allows organizations to meet today's digital economy requirements of simultaneously cutting costs, improving quality and accelerating new product and service delivery
+Transforming business processes allows organizations to meet today's digital economy requirements of simultaneously cutting costs, improving quality and accelerating new product and service delivery.

+Transforming business processes allows organizations to meet today's digital economy requirements of simultaneously cutting costs, improving quality and accelerating new product and service delivery.
 This involves simplifying and automating processes that require manual, disjointed effort and eliminating redundant tasks that drive up costs, slow execution and risk manual error in tasks such as data entry.